BloomTech-Labs/Labs_7_1_Map/README.md

 ### AppContext.js usage

-The React Context API is initiated here and the provider and consumer are export
+The React Context API is used for state management.
+Global state that multiple components need to access will be defined in `AppContext.js` and consumed by any children component

 ```js
 import React, { Component } from 'react';